revolalex/Tech_Watch_Assignator/README.md

 - add a student
 - delete a student
 - assign a tech watch to a group of student
-- see the past and the next tech watch
+- show the past and the next tech watch
-- see the available student ...
+- show the available student
+- and more...

 ### Mandatory